[Updated June 2018]

 - Beach – I suggest going in the mornings as winds get stronger midday.
 Polo beach at the Fairmont is a really nice beach with soft sand and tiny crabs which delight everyone young and old.

-- Pool – We went in the later afternoon in the evening (happy hour pool side!!)
+- Pool – We went in the later afternoon into the evening (happy hour pool side!!)

 - Luau – A Luau is fun.
 They host one at the Grand Wailea on certain nights – book your tickets ahead of time.
 The show is fun, the food is mediocre and the drinks watered down… but still fun to do at least once.
 I have heard the one in Lahaina is better but it is a long drive from Wailea and with kids we opted to stay closer and not have a long drive afterwards.